Employer Insights

 Did You Know...

-Legislative updates have just gone into effect throughout Oregon requiring updates to minimum wage, equal pay, paid sick time, and family leave workplace notices / posters for employees.
+Recent legislative updates have just gone into effect throughout Oregon requiring updates to employee notices for minimum wage, paid leave, overtime, and more.

 Get Automatic Labor Law Poster Updates When Changes Happen